Yoake2000/Computer-Documentations/pages/NVIDIA Optimus Tweaks and Configurations on Arch Linux (AMD Ryzen, Victus 16).md

 		- ```
 		  nvidia.NVreg_EnableGpuFirmware=0
 		  ```
 		- This disables the usage of the new firmware and so far I did not see any problems or glitches.
 This does not completely solves the problem though and it is very apparent when playing games.
-Framerates would not be as smooth.
+Framerates would not be as smooth
-		-
 	- There's also this environment variable (``/etc/environment`` for global variables):
 		- ```
 		  OGL_DEDICATED_HW_STATE_PER_CONTEXT=ENABLE_ROBUST